naymspace/backpex/guides/live_resource/user-preferences.md

 }
 ```

+Two API notes for hook authors:

-`get/2` uses the runtime type of the fallback to deserialize: a boolean
+- `get/2` uses the runtime type of the fallback to deserialize: a boolean
   fallback returns `true`/`false`; a number returns a parsed number; a string
   passes through; anything else (map, array) round-trips through JSON.
 Pick
   a fallback whose type matches what you `set/3`-ed originally and the
   round-trip stays transparent.
+- `isPending(key)` is the gate any hook must check before adopting a
+  server-rendered attribute.
+Re-asserting a cached client value on every
+  `updated()` leaves the server no path to ever correct the hook; adopting the
+  attribute unconditionally undoes a click the server has not seen yet.
+Adopt it
+  when it *changed* and the key is not pending — that is the precedence rule,
+  applied in the DOM.
+The built-in `BackpexSidebar` and `BackpexSidebarSections`
+  hooks do exactly this.

 ## Troubleshooting